 "Syracuse – that illustrious city which Timaeus calls the greatest of the Grecian towns was indeed a most beautiful city; and it's admirable citadel, it canals distributed through all its districts, its broad streets, it porticoes, its temples, and its walls, gave Syracuse the appearance of a most flourishing state..."

 -Marcus Tullius Cicero (106-43 BC)

 "On the Republic "

 A city with origins dating back thousands of years, Syracuse (Sicily) is located at the southeastern corner of Sicily.
 The city was named Sirako by the Greek colonists who first settled there.

 The island of Ortigia is connected to the mainland by several bridges and ringed by ancient city walls, which are relics of the defenses designed by Archimedes.
 Students will find it to be a place where immersion in Italian life comes naturally.
 The city is best imagined as a marvelous labyrinth of intricately paved streets that open up into expansive, well-lit squares or "piazze."
 This intimate urban landscape naturally breaks down barriers between students and residents.
-Mediterranean Center students frequently join local Italian university students and language students for academic, social, and cultural events.
+Arcadia in Sicily students frequently join local Italian university students and language students for academic, social, and cultural events.

 A sense of continuity from the period of antiquity and the mythological themes that dominated that epoch are two of the most evocative aspects of this otherwise modern city.
 Temples, castles, fountains, amphitheatres, piazzas and palazzos, all awash in the light and air of the surrounding sea, paint history in bright and living color.